Skip to content

 What Spring Boot Actually Is — and What It Isn't

-1. Auto-Configuration — Spring Boot scans your classpath and automatically creates beans you'd otherwise define manually.
-If it sees spring-boot-starter-web on the classpath, it auto-configures an embedded Tomcat server, a DispatcherServlet, and Jackson for JSON serialization.
+The first is Auto-Configuration.
+When your application starts, Spring Boot scans what is on your classpath and automatically creates beans you would otherwise define manually.
+If it sees spring-boot-starter-web on the classpath, it auto-configures an embedded Tomcat server, registers a DispatcherServlet, configures Jackson for JSON serialization, and sets up error handling.
 No XML.
-No boilerplate.
+No explicit bean declarations for any of this.
+The configuration infers itself from what you brought to the project.

-1. Starter Dependencies — Instead of hunting for compatible Maven/Gradle versions of 12 different Spring libraries, you add one starter like spring-boot-starter-data-jpa and it pulls in everything that works together, versioned correctly.
+The second is Starter Dependencies.
+Instead of hunting for compatible Maven or Gradle versions of a dozen different Spring libraries — a process that reliably produces version conflicts — you add one starter and it pulls in everything that works together, versioned correctly. spring-boot-starter-data-jpa gives you Hibernate, Spring Data JPA, a connection pool, and JDBC in one dependency declaration with tested version compatibility.

-1. Embedded Server — Your application ships as a single executable JAR with an embedded Tomcat (or Jetty/Undertow).
-No deploying WAR files to an external server.
-You run java -jar myapp.jar and you're live.
+The third is the Embedded Server.
+Your application ships as a single executable JAR with Tomcat (or Jetty or Undertow) embedded inside it.
+No deploying WAR files to an external application server.
+No managing server versions.
+No checking whether the target Tomcat version supports your servlet API version.
+You run java -jar myapp.jar and the server starts.

 package io.thecodeforge.bookstore;